Every engineering board exam taker wants to see his or her name in the list of passers. And the only way to get that experience is to work for it.

 The first step is to accept the results.

 You have failed the engineering board exam.
 It is not what you want or need, but shit happens!
 You have to first recognize that.
 Skip the other stages of grief and reach the acceptance stage the soonest you can.

 While crying does not change the situation, doing so unloads your emotional baggage (depression stage).
 Go ahead and let it all out.
+That is a sign of strength, not weakness.
 But don’t stay with the drama for too long because you know very well that it is not impossible for you to fail.

 After taking the bad news wholeheartedly, ask yourself this question, “What went wrong?
 Why did I not pass?”
 For this, you need some personal assessment.
 This is the second step.